Calculate CO2 concentration in the chloroplast or mesophyll

 Thus, it is also possible to calculate the CO2 concentration in the

-) using the following equation:
+choloroplast (Cc) using the following equation:

 (4) Cc = Ci - An / (gmc * P)

-is the intercellular CO2 concentration and P
+where Ci is the intercellular CO2 concentration and P is the

 total pressure.
-In this function, Equation (4) is used to calculate Cc
+In this function, Equation (4) is used to calculate Cc,

 where the total pressure is given by the sum of the atmospheric pressure and